pennomi/comics/README.md

 ## Backing Up and Restoring Data

-To back up your database, run `docker-compose exec comics python manage.py backup dump <your filename here>.zip`.
+To back up your database, run `docker compose exec comics python manage.py backup dump <your filename here>.zip`.

 To restore your database from a backup zip:
- - Clear your database by moving it to a backup location.  `mv deploy/db/comics.sqlite3 deploy/db/comics.sqlite3.bak`
- - Create a fresh database `docker-compose exec comics python manage.py migrate`
+ - Ensure you have an empty database to start.
+It should be migrated.
  - Then load the backup zip `docker-compose exec comics python manage.py backup load <your filename here>.zip`.
  - Log into your admin and make sure to change any Comics or Alias URLs so they work on your new IPs/Domains.
- - If you're not seeing the CSS, make sure to run `docker-compose exec comics python manage.py collectstatic`.

 # Setting up SSL certs

-To create SSL certs for use in production, you need to run certbot from within the comics container
+To create SSL certs for use in production, you need to run certbot.
+See the AWS setup guide for an example.

- - `sudo certbot certonly --cert-name <project name> --standalone --staple-ocsp -m <your email> --non-interactive --agree-tos -d <example.com> -d <another.example.com>`

-# Configuring Ads

-This section is a work in progress, so it may not be entirely accurate!

-Ads should currently be configured globally for the entire server, NOT per domain.
-In order to set up an ad network, you need to do a couple things.

-1. Configure your `ads.txt` URL in your server's `django.env` file.
-It should look like: `DJANGO_ADS_TXT_URL=https://example.com/ads.txt`
-2. Inject the ad network code into the global comic header using the "Code Snippets" function in the Django admin.
-(Don't specify a comic so it shows up everywhere.)
-3. Inject the ad tags into the appropriate site areas using the "Code Snippets" function.
-Currently the supported areas are hardcoded.
-You can add more by editing the `apps/comics/templatetags/snippet_extras.py` file.
-4. You may find it helpful to use the "testing" flag before a snippet to the whole site.
-When this is true it only exists on the `example.com/test/` URL.

 # Roadmap

 - [ ] Bug Fixes
   - [ ] Alt text doesn't dynamically change with page switch on Chrome
-  - [ ] Replace the forum with a built-in system for comments.
-Leave the forum-y stuff to Reddit or something.
   - [ ] nginx access and error logs don't ever cycle, so they might fill up the disk.
   - [ ] Migrate to a slightly larger server for the extra RAM
 - [ ] Nice New Features